OpenShot/openshot-qt/doc/glossary.rst

 .. _glossary_ref:
 Glossary
 ===========
 There is much technical terminology in today's fast-moving media-centric world.
 If you find yourself wondering what a video production term or an acronym means, you are certainly not alone.
 Like most industries, video production has a language all its own.
-Here is a brief list of video editing terms commonly found in video editing.
+Here is a list of terms commonly found in video editing.
 Becoming familiar with these terms only makes your job easier.

 .. image:: images/ui-example.jpg